 Fact #14: They Live Long

-Guinea pigs might not live as long as your other pets like dogs or cats but they live long enough.
+Guinea pigs might not live as long as your other pets, like dogs or cats, but they live long enough.
 Generally, they live for about 4 or 5 years and may live up to 8 years too.
-The longest living guinea pig lived for about 14 years and 10 months.
+The longest-living guinea pig lived for about 14 years and 10 months.

-Fact #15: They Eat Shit
+Fact #15: They Eat Poop

 Fact #16: They Are Born Talented

-They are precocial animals which means that they are born in an advanced state and can feed themselves almost immediately.
+They are precocial animals, which means that they are born in an advanced state and can feed themselves almost immediately.
 They have hair, fully opened eyes, and well-developed teeth.
 Within a few hours, they are ready for this world.

 Fact #17: 258 Bones in a Small Body